Nelly5830/Troy-Nelson-OOP-Final/README.md

 # Troy-Nelson-OOP-Final
 Troy Nelson OOP Final Submission - Refactoring Code

-How to run this program
+How to run this program:

-Download project folder and upload to an IDE.
+1) Download project files from GitHub and upload to an IDE.
-Ensure the models folder containing __init__py, fitness_class, member, and trainer is in the project folder Run main.py.
+2) Ensure the models folder containing __init__py, fitness_class, member, and trainer is in the project folder
+3) Run main.py.

 File Structure:
 OOP Final/